flowersinthesand/portal-java/core/README.md

 * `Object bean(String name)`
 * `<T> T bean(Class<? super T> class)`
+* `<T> T bean(String name, Class<? super T> class)`

 Returns the corresponding bean by name or type from the bean container.
+Throws IllegalArgumentException if there is no corresponding bean.

 * `App register()`